Arpapiemonte/geohazard/README.md

 ## Geohazard Plugin

 The Geohazard plugin provides four algorithms designed for analyzing and managing geohazards, including ground motion, shallow landslides, and rockfall events.
-Below is an overview of the available modules:
+Below is an overview of the available modules.

+** Please note that the plugin is available exclusively in the Processing Toolbox.
+The toolbox provides a comprehensive list of all available algorithms, including those related to geohazards.

 ### **1. Groundmotion - C Index**